fenago/katacoda-scenarios/azure-functions-powershell/steps/1/text.md

 #### Prerequisites
 Before running this sample, you must have the following:
 - Install Azure Functions Core Tools version.
-- Install Dotnet for PowerShell Functions.
+- Install Dotnet SDK required for PowerShell Functions.